 Instruction to TGax Editor: Update D5.1 P506L44 as shown below.

-In each HE-SIG-B content channel, the User fields are first ordered in the order of RUs (from lower frequency to higher frequency) as described by the RU Allocation field if the HE-SIG-B contains the Common field.
-If an RU has multiple User fields in an HE-SIG-B content channel, the User fields of the RU are ordered in the order of spatial stream index, from lower to higher spatial stream, as indicated in the Spatial Configuration field.
+In each HE-SIG-B content channel, the User fields are ordered such that, together with the HE-SIG-B Compression field in the HE-SIG-A and the Common field in the HE-SIG-B (if present), the RU location and spatial streams allocated to each user can be identified – see 27.3.10.8.4.
 If the UL/DL field in the HE-SIG-A field is set to 0,(#20747) the STA-ID field in each User field indicates the intended recipient user of the corresponding spatial streams and the RU.
 Otherwise, it indicates the STA that transmits the PPDU in the corresponding spatial streams and the RU.(#20747)

 CID 22026